L.I.E. (film): Release

 L.I.E premiered at the 2001 Sundance Film Festival.
-It went on to show at several other film festivals including the Edinburgh International Film Festival, the Bergen International Film Festival, the Stockholm International Film Festival, Outfest, the Deauville Film Festival and the Helsinki International Film Festival.
+It went on to show at several other film festivals including the Edinburgh International Film Festival, the Bergen International Film Festival, the Stockholm International Film Festival, Outfest, the Deauville Film Festival, the Long Island International Film Expo and the Helsinki International Film Festival.
 The film opened to cinemas in New York on September 7, 2001.

 The film received an NC-17 rating from the MPAA.
 After the filmmakers unsuccessfully appealed for an R rating, the film was later distributed without a rating; however, many theater chains choose not to exhibit unrated films.
 Both an edited version which received an R rating ("for strong sexual content involving teens, language, and brief violence") and the original unrated/uncut film are available on DVD.

 Critical reception

-The film has an approval rating of 84% on Rotten Tomatoes based on 86 reviews, with an average rating of 6.96/10.
+The film has an approval rating of 85% on Rotten Tomatoes based on 85 reviews, with an average rating of 6.96/10.
 The critical consensus states: "L.I.E. is a well-acted and unsettling look at a boy's relationship with a pedophile."